 Suus Agnes is an author-illustrator and comics artist with a background in science communication, literary studies, and beekeeping.
-Her work takes a particular interest in environmental ethics.
+Her work takes a particular interest in environmental ethics and the underdog.
 She has been published in New Zealand, Australia and on online platforms, and exhibited in galleries and comics festivals locally and internationally, including in Russia, Canada, the UK and the Netherlands.
 Recent solo exhibitions and publications include “Connect: Ecological Comics” (2017), Saint Petersburg, Russia, and "Parasite: Viewed With a Willing Eye", Dunedin, New Zealand.

 As a PhD candidate at the Centre for Sustainability at Otago University in New Zealand, she currently works on visual narratives about human relationships with 'unloved' microcommunities of invertebrates, moss, and fungi, and challenges the idea of humans at the center of the universe.